Natan-Mohart/24-strategy-skills-for-claude/README.md

 ## Calculators

-Every calculator was run against a worked test case while this pack was built — the numbers in each skill's **Example** section are real output, not invented illustrations.
+Every calculator was run against a worked test case while this pack was built, the numbers in each skill's **Example** section are real output, not invented illustrations.
 A few examples of what they catch that a prose-only skill can't:

 - `market-mapping/scripts/tam_sam_som.py` flags when a top-down and bottom-up market-size estimate disagree by more than 30%
 - `business-case-builder/scripts/npv_case.py` returns a full revenue × discount-rate NPV sensitivity grid, not a single point estimate